rcl-ssl/docs/portal/azure-keyvault.md

 You must have security access to the Azure Key Vault certificate operations.

+**If you do not set the access policy for Key Vault, you will experience 'Access Denied' or 'Forbidden' errors when you try to create a certificate.**

 This is required to import the SSL/TLS certificate in a Key Vault in your Azure account.
 If you have not yet created an access policy for your certificates, then follow these steps.

 - In your Azure Key Vault, click on the ‘Access policies’ link.
 Then click on ‘Add Access Policy’.